What is a Heat Sink, and How Does it Work?

 Hybrid heat sinks

-Hybrid heat sinks combine some aspects of passive and active heat sinks.
-These configurations are less common, and they often rely on control systems to cool the system based on temperature requirements.
+Hybrid heat sinks combine characteristics of both passive and active heat sinks.
+These configurations are less common, often using control systems to cool the system based on temperature requirements.

 Source: impact-innovations.com.
 Hybrid heat sinks combine some aspects of passive and active heat sinks.